Maine Coast Heritage Trust

 Key Takeaways for Grant Writers

-• MCHT operates multiple grant programs with different focuses - carefully match your project to the appropriate fund • Climate resilience is a top priority across all programs - explicitly address this in proposals • Strong preference for Maine Land Trust Network members, particularly for the Revolving Loan Fund • Projects must close by April 2027 for Climate Resilience Fund - ensure realistic timelines • Direct phone consultation recommended before submitting loan applications • Emphasize community benefits and public access components when applicable • MCHT values projects that build on traditional conservation with climate adaptation strategies
+• MCHT operates multiple grant programmes with different focuses - carefully match your project to the appropriate fund • Climate resilience is a top priority across all programmes - explicitly address this in proposals • Strong preference for Maine Land Trust Network members, particularly for the Revolving Loan Fund • Ensure realistic timelines for project completion within Climate Resilience Fund parameters • Direct phone consultation recommended before submitting loan applications • Emphasise community benefits and public access components when applicable • MCHT values projects that build on traditional conservation with climate adaptation strategies

 References